heig-vd-dai-course/heig-vd-dai-course/00.01-set-up-a-windows-development-environment/01-course-material/README.md

 This is an important step to improve the performance of WSL and avoid any issues with your Integrated Development Environment (IDE).

-It will also allow you to use WSL with your preferred Integrated Development Environment (IDE) without any issues.
+It will also allow you to use WSL with your preferred IDE without any issues.

 This should not expose your system to any security risks as the WSL distribution is isolated from the rest of the system.